Project granularity and Taxonomy

 You may use this custom field to define a suite for Sanity testing.
-If your filtering granularity should be at the level of a test case, then apply this custom field at Test Case level.
+If your filtering granularity should be at the level of a test case, then apply this custom field at the Test Case level.

 Define appropriate status field values

-Order the status list options in a logical sequence of progress indication.
+Order the status list options in a logical sequence of progress indications.
 Specifically, the first Status list option is used by default, for all the newly created entities.
 For example, consider the list below (in that order):